yktv4/yeval/README.md

 - Successful validation resolves with `undefined`.
 - Failed validation resolves with a plain object that contains error string for every attribute that failed a validation.
 - Rejection of promise occurs only on runtime errors.
-- Attributes are validated from top to bottom.
-Those declared first in the validation rules object get validated first.
+- `yeval` returns only the first error for each object's attribute.
+- Validation of the next object's attribute will start only after the previous attribute was validated.
 - Rules for each attribute are executed from left to right.
-Regardless if they are asynchronous or not.
-- Validation for attribute stops after first failing rule.
-Error message for that rule is returned as error for this attribute.
+Each next rule waits until the previous one finishes.
+Even if rule is asynchronous.
 - All built-in rules assume value is of proper type for that rule.
 Build your validation rules list in order of increasing strictness. i.e. validating `null` against `isEmail` would result in runtime error since `isEmail` assumes value is a string.
 Proper validation for this case is `[isString, isEmail]`.